m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 ![](https://assets.omscs.io/9FF8D5E9-B850-4333-BB90-DF7EAE151A9A.png)

 When the acknowledgement is received, the sender can send another packet.
-Thus, there are still four packets in flight after the first “ACK” has been received.
+Thus, there are still four packets in flight after the first "ACK" has been received.

 If a sender wants to increase the rate at which it is sending, it simply needs to increase its window size.